caspii/casparwre.de/_posts/2021-03-30-becoming-an-indie-hacker.md

 !['Nebelmeer'](/images/nebelmeer.jpg){:class="img-responsive"}

 I’m quitting a [good job](/blog/holacracy-europace-berlin/) to go it alone: I want to build an online product that can generate revenue.
 Hopefully it will become a sustainable business.

-In this article I’m going to dig into the reasons why, what my goals are and the business itself.

 ## Why am I doing this?